 • Lack of movement.

-If you are experiencing any of the symptoms of a boxers fracture above, the doctors Barrington Orthopedic Specialists can help.
-To learn more about boxer’s fractures or to schedule an appointment at Barrington Orthopedic Specialists please call (847) 230-9568.
+If you are experiencing any of the symptoms of a boxer's fracture above, the doctors at Barrington Orthopedic Specialists can help.
+To learn more about boxer’s fractures or to schedule an appointment, call Barrington Orthopedic Specialists.